How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 Before AI Comply HQ

-ComplianceFlow's CTO and one in-house counsel spent three weeks reading the AI Act.
-They identified that the resume screening tool was probably high-risk but were unsure about the performance predictor.
-They hired a compliance consultant at 180 EUR/hour to help.
-The initial scoping engagement alone cost 15,000 EUR and took four weeks to complete.
+ComplianceFlow's CTO and one in-house counsel spent three weeks just reading the AI Act.
+They figured the resume screening tool was probably high-risk, but the performance predictor left them guessing.
+So they brought in a compliance consultant at 180 EUR/hour.
+The initial scoping engagement alone ran to 15,000 EUR and took four weeks to wrap up.
+And that was only the scoping.

 With AI Comply HQ

+Now the other version.
 ComplianceFlow's CTO signed up for AI Comply HQ on a Monday morning.
-By Monday afternoon, the conversational interview had:
+By that same Monday afternoon, the conversational interview had:

 - Classified the resume screening tool as high-risk under Annex III, Category 4 (employment: recruitment and selection)